I'm feeling really excited.

 He was aboard the Shenandoah, working on an outdoor education program with students.

-I kind of have to step outside your comfort zone in order to start learning and on the boa you know, it's a novel environme and they're all working together Gabriel stayed in touch with us about his work on the schooner and his love of film making.
+I kind of have to step outside your comfort zone in order to start learning and on the boat, you know, it's a novel environment and they're all working together.

 Gabriel will film his adventure.